anushka0415/speaker-diarization/README.md

 ```
 - Replace `/path/to/audio/file.wav` with the actual path to the audio file you want to test.
 - Expected Response:
-     - The response will be a JSON file containing the speaker diarization results.
+     - The response will be a JSON file containing the speaker diarization results in `transcripts` folder.